betable/betable-interview/README.md

 }
 ```

+## Frontend

+Your frontend should run on port 4000.

 **Web Hook**

 The games service will make requests to your service through a "webhook".
 It's not truly a webhook because we will predefine the path that it will call.
 The request will be made to your service and will look like this: